Brikwerk/Brikwerk/README.md

 Hey, I'm Reece 👋 and thanks for stopping by!

-I'm a graduate student currently studying at the University of British Columbia (UBC).
-My interests and research lie in teaching computers about the real world through images and video.
-Currently, I'm focusing on training a computer to understand something from very few examples, AKA few-shot learning.
+My interests and work lie in teaching computers about the real world through images and video.
+Currently, I'm focusing on training a computer to understand what something is and where it might be in a given image or video.
 In my spare time, I also like tinkering with Linux systems, dabbling in task automation, and exploring web technologies.

 ## Connect